A modern household is incomplete without furniture. This accessory has evolved with times to become a functional object that also beautifies a home.

 Furniture and cabinets are often constructed out of hardwood like Rosewood.
 Many mathematical instruments such as rulers and musical instruments such as violins are carved out or rosewood because of its beautiful outward appearance.

 Rosewood is used in making kitchen and bedroom cabinets, dining sets, musical instruments, and carvings because of its sturdiness and beauty.

 It is robust and durable.
 Its high gloss finish makes it very attractive.
 It is found in central and southern India.

 Easy to care for

 Satinwood gives flawless finish which hides minor imperfections.
 It is a good choice for laying floors as it will not need everyday cleaning.
-As opposed to other types of wood, this is mainly used to make flooring.
+As opposed to other different types of wood, this is mainly used to make flooring.

 It asks for regular polishing but does not need daily maintenance.
 The polished surfaces stay beautiful for a long time.